-Christian Gamaulf, BA (Hons) Applied Music graduate originally from Austria
+Christian Gamaulf / BA (Hons) Applied Music / graduate

 The MA Health and Wellbeing course is a well thought out programme for anyone working within health provision, and the ability to tailor it to your own speciality is invaluable.
 This course will give you the skills and knowledge ro provide evidence based health care.
 The ability to study online with the support of tutors makes the course flexible enough to study alongside work and family commitments at a pace that is achievable.